ErikOostveen/EuroHiker/README.md

 This <strong>demo/</strong> directory accessible through the User Interface is the EuroHiker's <strong>/opt/unihiker/examples</strong> directory.
 It's the root directory you will go to time after time to work on your projects!

+# Diving into the EuroHiker module | Testing
+Now, we will walk through all Ports, LEDs the Rotary Encoder and Buttons.

+Before we get started, please remember that the [UniHiker website](https://www.unihiker.com/) is your goto place to find out more about the EuroHiker's UniHiker board.

+### Insta